Emanuel Hegenbarth: Life and work

+Early life

 His initial drawing lessons came from the Czech painter, Eduard Steffen.
 In 1884, he began studying at the Academy of Fine Arts, Munich.
 After two years, his studies were interrupted by illness so, at the request of his father, a glass maker, he switched to a commercial course at a business school in Leipzig.
 In 1892, he went back to his original interests, at the Academy of Arts, Berlin, then returned to Munich to complete his studies.